 The Essex and Suffolk weavers were to adapt later in the eighteenth Century, as their wool weaving began to decline due to falling demand.
 The rise in demand for weaving more fashionable silk gave wool weavers here a chance to adapt their skills to prolong the cottage system well into the middle of the nineteenth century.
 After this period changes in the industrial manufacturing of cloth rendered the hand weaver uncompetitive and forced them into the piece work system of the weaving mill.

 All of the five remaining specialist silk weaving mills in England remain in Sudbury, including Humphries Weaving.
 The ancient traditions of weaving have defined the growth of our organisation, the fabrics we make, and our vision for the future.
-We proudly retain our roots in traditional weaving processes and loom craft, as well as embracing evolving manufacturing techniques.
+We proudly retain our roots in historical fabrics, traditional weaving processes and loom craft, as well as embracing evolving manufacturing techniques.
 We believe in design excellence and integrity above all else and use our extensive knowledge, unique archive, and technical skill to produce beautiful and interesting fabrics for the world’s most prestigious clients.